chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 This will output the free energy curve (free_energy_profile.parse.dat), the diffusion curve (diffusion_profile.parse.dat) and the resistance profile (resistance_profile.parse.dat) plus the overall permeability coefficient.

 Finally, we have only done the calculations for a single monolayer (water phase into the membrane center).
-If wish to get the values to move all the way through a symmetric membrane we can assume the values will be the same on the opposite side of the bilayer.
+If wish to get the values to move all the way through a symmetric membrane we can assume the values will be the same on the opposite side of the bilayer due to symmetry.

 >./windows/wham_run/overall_perm/full_profile_perm  directory
 >tac ../free_energy_profile.parse.dat | awk '{print $1\*-1,"",$2}' > tmp